johnpenny/homebridge.owntone.virtualradio/README.md

 </p>

 # Homebridge – OwnTone – Virtual Radio

+*If you are viewing the npm README please [navigate to the GitHub repository](https://github.com/johnpenny/homebridge.owntone.virtualradio) to observe changes and notes that do not affect the package.*

 ## IMPORTANT - BBC Radio Playlists URLs Have Changed
 If the plugin has stopped working with the example BBC playlist it will be because after September 2023 the BBC has changed its radio streaming service.
 You do NOT need to update the npm package, simply replace the playlists in OwnTone with the new ones in this repo, and then reboot Homebridge twice to rectify the accessories.
 Hopefully such a wholesale change will be rare.